Zernike polynomials: Symmetries

+odd l combined with odd n, so angularly even polynomials are also radially even polynomials and angularly odd polynomials are also radially odd polynomials such that the attribute angularly is superflous.)

-The radial polynomials are also either even or odd, depending on order n or m:
+The radial polynomials are also either even or odd, depending on the order n or the azimuthal index m:

 These equalities are easily seen since $R_n^m(\rho)$ with an odd (even) m contains only odd (even) powers to ρ (see examples of $R_n^m(\rho)$ below).

 The periodicity of the trigonometric functions results in invariance if rotated by multiples of $2\pi/l$ radian around the center: